unibo-spe/spe-slides/content/05-version-selection/_index.md

 # Versioning in the real world
 ## Canonical Ubuntu versioning

-Association of a *date in format* `YY.MM` and a *two word codename* in form of `Adjective AnimalName`.
+Association of a *date in format* `YY.MM` and a *two-word codename* in the form `Adjective AnimalName`.
 Both the words of the codename begin with the same letter.
 * Version number *does not track changes*
     * The development is arguably linear
     * But actually new versions may bring in substantial novelties, e.g. entirely new desktop environments